-Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Vote Processing, c/o Broadnidge, 51 Mercedes Way, Edgewood, NY 11717.
+Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Vote Processing, c/o Broadridge, 51 Mercedes Way, Edgewood, NY 11717.

-VO.L, MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOW J. V31208-P06120 KEEP THIS PORTION F OR YOU R RECORD THIS PROX (Y CA RD IS VA TID ONE Y WHEN SIGNED AND DATED.
-DETACH AN D RETURN THIS POP RTION ONLY GUILD HOLDINGS COMPANY Withhold To withhold authority to vote for any individua al The the 1.
-Board of Directors recommends you vote FOR following: Election of each of the Class I Directors to serve until the 2027 annual meeting of stockholders and until their successors are duly elected and qualified.
-Nominees: 01) Mary Ann McGarry 02) Michael C. Meyer Except nominee(s), mark "For All Except" and write th number(s) of the nominee(s) on the line below. - 7 Board of Directors recommends you vote FOR the follo For A Against 2.
-Ratification of the appointment of KPMG LLP as the independent endent registered l public acc ounting firm for the fiscal year ending December : 31, 2024.
-U 0 0 3.
-To approve, on an advisory basis, the compensation of the Comp any's nam ed executiv we officers, as disclosed in the proxy statement.
-0 0 0 TE: In their discretion, the proxies are authorized to vote up ponement thereof. oon suc th other b usiness as i may properly come before the meeting or any ac journment or adm se sign exactly as your name(s) appear(s) hereon.
-When sign inistrator, or other fiduciary, please give full title as such.
-Joi onally.
+/OTE, MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLL V63873-P26461 KEEP THIS P THIS PF ROXY CA RD IS VA ALID ONL Y WHEN SIGNED AND DATED.
+DETACH AND RETURN THIS POF RTION ONL UILD HOLDINGS COMPANY For All Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the The Board of Directors recommends you vote FOR the following: R 0 О number(s) of the nominee(s) on the line below.
+Election of each of the Class II Directors to serve unt the 2028 annual meeting of stockholders and until thei successors are duly elected and qualified.
+1 Nominees: 01) Patrick J. Duffy 02) Terry L. Schmidt The Board of Directors recommends you vote FOR the following proposal s: For A Against Abstain 2.
+Ratification of the appointment of KPMG LLP as the independent registered public accounting firm for the fiscal year ending December 31, 2025.
+0 0 3.
+To approve, on an advisory basis, the compensation of the Company's named executive officers, as disclosed in the proxy statement.
+0 0 4.
+To approve an Amendment to the Amended and Restated Certificate of Incorporation.
+0 0 NOTE: In their discretion, the proxies are authorized to vote postponement thereof. e upon suc th other b usiness as may properly come before the meeting or any adj ournment or Please sign exactly as your name(s) appear(s) hereon.
+When administrator, or other fiduciary, please give full title as such personally.
 All holders must sign.
-If a corporation or partnership, artnership name by authorized officer. nt own ers should each sign Sign ature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date ŧ.
+If a corporation or partnersh or partnership name by authorized officer.
+Joint owr ers should d each sign ] Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date